tolgee/documentation/blog/2022-01-20-super-fast-react-localizaton-with-i18next-and-tolgee.md

 ## Preparing for production

 In production mode you **don't want to leak you API key**.
 You want your translations to be part of the production build.
-There are multiple options to obtain you exported localization files.
+There are multiple options to obtain your exported localization files.

 ### Option 1: Using Tolgee Platform